Neurofeedback 201 Course Recording (approximately 8 hours)

 In this course you will learn to:

 - Better understand the EEG for targeted training

-- How to use the spectral to target inhibits and rewards
+- Use the spectral to target inhibits and rewards

 - Think through protocol choices and what to do when training plateaus

 In addition, we will explore some exciting new trends in neurofeedback, including multi-channel coherence training, Z score training, more on qEEG based training, HEG and LENS.
 If for any reason you are unable to attend, you can still benefit from this valuable training as it will be recorded for replay.